civilservicelgbt/civilservicelgbt.github.io/_news/news/2022/07/05/share-your-civil-service-pride-photos.md

 ## If you want your photo removed

-If you spot yourself in a photo and want it to be removed, please email us with the link to the photo at info@civilservice.lgbt.
+If you spot yourself in a photo and want it to be removed, please email us with the link to the photo at <info@civilservice.lgbt>.